A customer satisfaction survey is one of the best and most straightforward ways to check the pulse of your customers.

 In general, the less time the survey takes the greater the completion rate.
 Don’t ask unnecessary questions.
 Focus on your goals.
 Do you want to know how the customer decided to buy your product?
 Stick to that.
 Do you want to know what the customer thinks about your product?
 Avoid asking about other things.

-If you have several points of concern when it comes to your customers’ satisfaction, simply create several surveys and distribute them in different touch points.
+If you have several points of concern when it comes to your customers’ satisfaction, simply make several surveys and distribute them in different touch points.

 3. Run split tests